-Build your future with the academic experiences offered through the CMU Department of Geography graduate programs:
+Build your future with the academic experiences offered through the CMU Department of Geography and Environmental Studies Graduate Program:

-- Master of Science in Geographic Information Sciences (M.S.)
+Master of Science in Geographic Information Sciences (M.S.
+GISci)

 All applicants must submit scores for the general GRE.
 To receive full consideration for financial support beginning in a fall semester, all application materials must be received in the Department of Geography no later than

 March 15.
+Applications can be submitted throughout the year, but likely will not be considered for funding until the following fall semester.
 Applicants should allow approximately one month for materials submitted to the

 Students entering the M.S.
 GISci program are required to have a sound knowledge of the fundamental concepts of cartography, GIS, and remote sensing.
 It is also expected that M.S.
-GISci students have a basic knowledge of a computer language, calculus, and statistics as these are skills necessary to understand, manipulate, and develop the analytical methods and algorithms that are the foundations of advance training in Geographic Information Science.
+GISci students have a basic knowledge of a computer language as well as statistics as these are skills necessary to understand, manipulate, and develop the analytical methods and algorithms that are the foundations of advance training in Geographic Information Science.
 A minimum 3.0 GPA in the student's undergraduate major is required.

-- Read all instructions carefully.
-Please note that the CMU MSGISci application is a self-managed application.
-There are two application forms: one for the Department of Geography and one for the College of Graduate Studies at CMU.
+Read all instructions carefully.
+Please note that the CMU M. S. GISci application is a self-managed application.
+There are two application forms: one for the Department of Geography and an online form for the College of Graduate Studies at CMU.
 You must complete both application forms.

 - All application materials must be returned to the